-Any Common Shares that may be delivered to the Stabilizing Agent under the Greenshoe Agreement will be redelivered to the Selling Shareholders either through the purchase of Common Shares in the open market by the Stabilizing Agent in the conduct of stabilization activities or through the exercise of the Overallotment Option by the Stabilizing Agent.
+SMC Equivest has undertaken to purchase from the Stabilizing Agent, at the weighted average cost of the Stabilization Shares, the shares purchased in the open market by the Stabilizing Agent in the conduct of Stabilization Activities.

 The Stabilizing Agent may purchase Common Shares in the open market only if the market price of the Common Shares falls below the Offer Price.
 The initial stabilization action shall be at a price below the Offer Price.
-After the initial stabilization action, (i) if there has not been an independent trade (i.e., a trade made by a person other than the Stabilizing Agent for itself or on behalf of its clients) in the market at a higher price than the initial stabilization trade, the subsequent trade shall be below the initial stabilization price, or (ii) if there has been an independent trade in the market at a higher price than the initial stabilization trade, the subsequent trade shall be at the lower of the stabilizing action price or the independent trade price.
-Such activities may stabilize, maintain or otherwise affect the market price of the Common Shares, which may have the effect of preventing a decline in the market price of the Common Shares and may also cause the price of the Common Shares to be higher than the price that otherwise would exist in the open market in the absence of these transactions.
+After the initial stabilization action, (i) if there has not been an independent trade (i.e., a trade made by a person other than the Stabilizing Agent for itself or on behalf of its clients) in the market at a higher price than the initial stabilization trade, the subsequent trade shall be below the initial stabilization price, or (ii) if there has been an independent trade in the market at a higher price than the initial stabilization trade, the subsequent trade shall be below the initial stabilization trade, the subsequent trade shall be below the initial stabilization trade, the subsequent trade shall be at the lower of the stabilizing action price or the independent trade price.
+Such activities may stabilize, maintain or otherwise affect the market price of the Common Shares, which may have the effect of preventing a decline in the market price of the Common Shares and may also cause the price of these transactions.
 If the Stabilizing Agent commences any of these transactions (which would include thereafter disposing of or selling the Common Shares purchased), it may discontinue them at any time.
-However, the Stabilizing Agent or any person acting on behalf of the Stabilizing Agent has the sole discretion whether to undertake stabilization activities, and there is no assurance that the same will be undertaken.
-There is also no assurance that the price of the Common Shares will not decline significantly after any such stabilizing activities end.
+However, the Stabilizing Agent or any person acting on behalf of the Stabilizing Agent has the sole discretion whether to undertake Stabilization Activities, and there is no assurance that the same will be undertaken.
+There is also no assurance that the price of the Common Shares will not decline significantly before or after any such Stabilization Activities end.